green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 a 30+ core machine this value might be higher.
 We are currently working on a [calibration script](https://github.com/green-coding-solutions/green-metrics-tool/issues/355) to determine this exact value for a particular system.

-If you are using a standard cronjob mechanism to trigger the GMT you can use the `post-test-sleep` to force a fixed sleep time.
+If you are using a standard cronjob mechanism to trigger the GMT you can use the `--measurement-post-test-sleep` switch of the `runner.py` to force a fixed sleep time.

 ### 12. Mount your `/tmp` on `/tmpfs`